 Oceans, Humans and Environmental Health embraces the idea that the health of animals, people, and the environment are connected.
 This Duke Immerse program will focus on human interactions with the ocean and study how those interactions in turn affect human health and food security, as well as the ecosystem services and critical habitat the marine environment provides.

 This immersive semester-long experience teaches students the fundamentals of evaluating the health of the natural environment and will include measuring environmental factors and organismal biomarkers that serve as health indicators (e.g. chlorophyll a, nutrients, marine biodiversity, fecal coliforms, pollutants, toxicological biomarkers).
 In addition to developing a scientific understanding of human and environmental health, this semester will expand students’ understanding of human well-being, health, environmental justice, access to resources, and environmental policy.
+Please note: Students will be on-site at the Duke Marine Lab for the semester (when they are not travelling to the Galapagos islands for the field experience).
+Information about the Duke Marine Lab can be found here.

 This semester will be divided into three main parts: